jhradilek/irssi-notifications/README.markdown

 The **irssi-scripts** repository provides a collection of scripts for **Irssi**, an IRC client for the command line.
 In particular, it provides the following scripts:

 * **notifications.pl** — A script to notify the user about incoming messages by using desktop notifications.
+Note that the **Gtk2::Notify** module must be installed in order to use this script.
+In Fedora, this module is provided by the *perl-Gtk2-Notify* package; in Debian and Ubuntu, the package is named *libgtk2-notify-perl*.

 ## Installation